This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 "encyclopædia".CompareTo("encyclopaedia"); // 0 (Equals)

-This previous change also implies that Comparer<string>.Default is culture-sensitive, whereas the default EqualityComparer<string>.Default uses the ordinal comparison.
-You can see the difference when you use Dictionary<string, T> and SortedList<string, T>
+This inconsistency also implies that Comparer<string>.Default is culture-sensitive, whereas EqualityComparer<string>.Default uses ordinal comparison.
+You can observe this difference when using Dictionary<string, T> and SortedList<string, T>.

 C#